 The question is – as much as we love watching them, can we learn anything for our own video marketing?
 For starters, yes.
 But at $5 million for a 30-second slot, they seem a bit out of our league.

-Not to worry, marketing strategies come in all shapes and sizes, and if Amazon’s aim is to raise brand awareness in front of 100 million viewers, we can aim to help build businesses with our own exceptional video marketing tools at a “slightly” smaller scale.
+Not to worry, advertising with video strategies come in all shapes and sizes, and if Amazon’s aim is to raise brand awareness in front of 100 million viewers, we can aim to help build businesses with our own exceptional video marketing tools at a “slightly” smaller scale.

 So, we took a deep dive into the best and worst Super Bowl ads from the past 10 years to see what we can learn for our own video marketing strategy.